comp426-2022-spring/a99-vega/docs/session.md

+# Session endpoints
+All APIs documented in this page require a valid session.
+Save the cookies after accessing /login API to use the other APIs on this page.

 ### /session GET (main page for established users)
 CCT uses express sessions to validate login credentials.
 Users are redirected to the login page if they simply try to access the /session endpoint.